Moji14/ABS/README.md

 # ABS

 ABS project was created with the intention of detecting blurred and/or flared images.

-    This proyect const of 5 files, 2 for blurred images detection and 2 for flared images detection:
+This project const of 5 files, 2 for blurred images detection and 2 for flared images detection:

-      - blurry-or-no.py and flared-or-not.py
-      Takes an image and analize it to determine if it's blurred or flared respectively.
+  - blurry-or-no.py and flared-or-not.py: Takes an image and analyse it to determine if it's blurred or flared respectively.

-      - blurrytest.py and flaredtest.py
-      This two files was created with the intetion of analyze and verify these python programs.
+  - blurrytest.py and flaredtest.py: This two files was created with the intention of analyse and verify these python programs.

-      Each of this programs takes all images in a given directory and analyze them using a windown as a interface to show the image and result of the analysis.
-It's more convenient for analysing a bunch of images without invoking the comand for every single image.
+Each of this programs takes all images in a given directory and analyse them using a window as a interface to show the image and result of the analysis.
+It's more convenient for analysing a bunch of images without invoking the command for every single image.

-      "validation.sh" it's a linux bash script made to validate the python scripts.
+"validation.sh": It's a Linux bash script made to validate the python scripts.

  Getting started

  To run and test this commands you can use the python console or run them directly in your Ubuntu command line interface